Te Tiriti Ō Waitangi

 Te Ao Māori provides the basis for planning for healthcare that demonstrates the intent of Te Tiriti Ō Waitangi and is responsive to Māori aspirations.
 Māori scholar, Sir Mason Durie, describes the different aspects of the Māori holistic model “Pae ora: Healthy Futures” as:

-Whānau/family ora: Healthy environments - Māori in whānau/family are supported to reach their potential in terms of their health
+Whānau/family ora: Healthy environments - Māori in whānau/family are supported to reach their potential in terms of their health.
+Whānau are crucial to care.

 Wai ora: Enabling environments – Māori have access to resources and live in an environment that supports wellbeing and healthy life on their terms.

-Partnership or Pātuitanga: The principle of partnership ensures that NZBA and iwi/Māori work with each other to build a strong partnership.
+Partnership or Pātuitanga: The principle of partnership ensures that NZBA work with Māori to build a strong partnership.
+We have a bi-cultural governance model, we work with our Māori stakeholders, Māori auditors and others.

-Mana Taurite or Equity: NZBA demonstrates their commitment to achieving equitable health outcomes for whānau Māori is at its core.
+Mana Taurite or Equity: NZBA demonstrates its commitment to achieving equitable health outcomes for whānau Māori is at its core.
 Eliminating all forms of racism is critical to achieving health equity and the vision of pae ora – a healthy future for all New Zealanders.
+We align with Te Tiriti ō Waitangi obligations and enabling Māori to flourish and lead their aspirations for health.
+We aim to be inclusive enough to incorporate all possible dimensions of equity e.g. indigenous, but also gender, socio-economic, geographical and disability.
+We advocate and navigate services towards resources that assist with implementation and maintenance of BFHI.

 Tino Rangatiratanga or Self-Determination: This principle provides for whānau Māori self-determination and mana motuhake.
-The NZBA works with whānau Māori stakeholders in the design, delivery and monitoring of its work.
+We work within a bi-cultural governance model and with our Māori stakeholders in the design, delivery and monitoring of our mahi.
+We advocate for increasing Māori workforce capacity and expertise in breastfeeding support where we are able to tuakana-teina/guide.

-Kōwhiringa or Options: This principle supports NZBA to advocate for change in the health and disability sector to ensure that services are provided are culturally safe and uplift Te Ao Māori models of care.
+Kōwhiringa or Options: This principle supports NZBA to advocate for change in the health and disability sector to ensure that services are provided are culturally safe and uplift Te Ao Māori models of care e.g. advocating for matauranga Māori and Māori models of practice in maternity healthcare.